We cannot pass an ‘omnibus order’: Supreme Court refuses to stay demolitions across states

 A bench of Justices BR Gavai and PS Narasimha said that “rule of law has to be followed” in response to petitions filed by Muslim organisation Jamiat Ulama-i-Hind against the demolition exercises.

-In its pleas, the Muslim body had argued that demolitions of properties cannot be carried out without following due process and such exercises should be done only after issuing adequate notice.
+In its pleas, the Muslim body had argued that properties cannot be demolished without following due process and such exercises should be done only after issuing adequate notice.

 In June, Uttar Pradesh authorities razed the houses of those who allegedly protested against the disparaging remarks made by two former Bharatiya Janata Party spokespersons about Prophet Muhammad.